starichkov/nodejs-simple-notes-app/DOCUMENTATION.md

  * @returns {void} 204 - No content (successful permanent deletion) */
 ```

+Note: The `/notes/trash` endpoint is still available for backward compatibility but is deprecated.
+Use `/notes/recycle-bin` instead.

 This creates comprehensive API documentation in the Global section.